rancheng/macOS-use/README.md

 # Our Vision:
-TLDR: Tell every Apple device what to do, and it gets done. on EVERY APP.
+TLDR: Tell every Apple device what to do, and see it done. on EVERY APP.
 <br><br>
-This project aimes to build the AI agent of the MLX framework by Apple that would allow the agent to prefrom any action on any Apple device.
+This project aimes to build the AI agent for the MLX by Apple framework that would allow the agent to prefrom any action on any Apple device.
 Our final goal is a open source that anyone can clone, powered by the [mlx](https://github.com/ml-explore/mlx) and [mlx-vlm](https://github.com/Blaizzy/mlx-vlm) to run local private infrence at zero cost.

 ## Roadmap goals:
 1. Support MacBooks at SOTA reliability